-Pinecrest School Is Proud to Be Accredited By AdvancED/SACS CASI
+Pinecrest School Is Proud to Be Accredited By Cognia/AdvancED

-Schools seeking to gain or retain accreditation must meet AdvancED’s high standards, demonstrating high levels of student performance and providing evidence of stakeholder satisfaction with the school.
+Schools seeking to gain or retain accreditation must meet Cognia’s high standards, demonstrating quality levels of student performance and providing evidence of stakeholder satisfaction with the school.

-As part of the AdvancED mandate, schools must undergo a rigorous accreditation review every five years.
-Pinecrest School successfully earned its re-accreditation in January 2019, and the school is fully accredited through June 30, 2025.
+As part of the process, schools must undergo a rigorous accreditation review on a set time schedule.
+Pinecrest School successfully earned its last re-accreditation in January 2019, and the school is fully accredited through June 30, 2025.

 IEQ Score and Re-accreditation Recommendation

 At the time of our last accreditation, Cognia/AdvancED provided the Index of Education Quality (IEQ) score as a holistic measure of overall performance based on a comprehensive set of standards and review criteria.
-A formative tool for improvement, it identifies areas of success as well as areas in need of focus.
-The IEQ is comprised of the Standards Diagnostic ratings from the three domains: Leadership Capacity, Learning Capacity and Resource Capacity.
-The IEQ results are reported on a scale of 100 to 400 and provide information about how the institution is performing compared to expected criteria.
+A formative tool for improvement, it identified areas of success as well as areas in need of focus.
+The IEQ was comprised of the Standards Diagnostic ratings from the three domains: Leadership Capacity, Learning Capacity and Resource Capacity.
+The IEQ results were reported on a scale of 100 to 400 and provide information about how the institution is performing compared to expected criteria.

-An IEQ of 275 and above idicates the institution is beginning to reach the Impact level and is engaged in practices that are sustained over time and are becoming ingrained in the culture of the institution.
+An IEQ of 275 and above indicated the institution was beginning to reach the Impact level and was engaged in practices that were sustained over time and becoming ingrained in the culture of the institution.

-Pinecrest is proud to report that our IEQ score is 349.00!
+Pinecrest is proud to report that our IEQ score was 349.00!